A landslide in Sudan's Darfur wipes out a village, killing more than 1,000 people

 The Marrah Mountains are a rugged volcanic chain extending for 160 kilometers (100 miles) southwest of el-Fasher, an epicenter of fighting between the military and the RSF.
 The area has turned into a hub for displaced families fleeing fighting in and around el-Fasher.

-The conflict has killed more than 40,000 people, forced more than 14 millions to flee their homes and left some families eating grass in a desperate attempt to survive as famine swept parts of the country.
+The conflict in Sudan has killed more than 40,000 people, forced more than 14 million to flee their homes and left some families eating grass in a desperate attempt to survive as famine swept parts of the country.

 It has been marked by gross atrocities including ethnically motivated killing and rape, according to the United Nations and rights groups.
 The International Criminal Court said it was investigating alleged war crimes and crimes against humanity.

-The village of Tarasin is located in the central Marrah Mountains, a volcanic area with a height of more than 3,000 meters at its summit.
+The village of Tarasin is located in the central Marrah Mountains, a volcanic area with a height of more than 3,000 meters (9,840 feet) at its summit.
 A world heritage site, the mountain chain is known for its lower temperature and higher rainfall than surrounding areas, according to UNICEF.
-It’s located more than 900 kilometers (560 miles) west of the capital city of Khartoum.
+It’s located more than 900 kilometers (560 miles) west of the capital city, Khartoum.